-Not everyone arriving by boat in New York Harbor had to go through Ellis Island.
+Not everyone arriving by boat into New York Harbor had to go through Ellis Island, however.
 First and second class passengers could by pass the island as the thought was that if they could afford a luxury ticket, they could afford to support themselves and therefore would not become a public burden.
-Third class passengers, however, were treated differently.
-These immigrants traveled in crowded conditions in the belly of steamships and were sent directly to Ellis Island upon arrival.
+Third class passengers were treated differently.
+These immigrants, traveling in crowded conditions in the belly of steamships, were sent directly to Ellis Island upon arrival.

 Between 1892 and 1914, approximately 10 million immigrants passed through Ellis Island.
 While it was first thought the facility would handle up to 5,000 people per day, numbers reached as high as 10,000.
 The peak year, 1907, saw approximately 1.25 million immigrants pass through.

 As the United States entered World War I, immigration decreased.
 There was growing sentiment among the politically powerful to limit immigration and barriers were put into place: a literacy test requirement was introduced in 1917 and quotas were instituted in 1921 and 1924.
 From 1925 to its closing in 1954, only 2.3 million immigrants passed through Ellis Island.
 In 1954, Ellis Island ceased to be an immigration processing center.